texastalaash/talaash-webpage/README.md

 To get all the resources that everyone has installed use:
 <code>npm install</code>

-To create a production build run the following command:
-<code>npm run build</code>

 To start the server run (when you save changes you do not have to restart the server it'll update automatically - good for development):
 <code>npm start</code>

+To create a production build run the following command (do not use this for local testing):
+<code>npm run build</code>